 When you are done candling chicken eggs, carefully place them back into the incubator and close the lid.

-When Do You Candle Chicken Eggs?
+When Should I Candle My Chicken Eggs?

 You can start candling chicken eggs starting on day 5 after you’ve started incubating your chicken eggs.
 After that, you can do it every couple of days to monitor the growth and development of your chicks.
 Or you can simply leave them alone until they hatch.